isomerpages/moe-temasekjc/_admissions/IP Year 1 Registration & Appeals (2023 Intake).md

     <div>
 			<p style="text-align: justify;">Students who have been posted to TJC IP in the S1 Posting Exercise must complete the Online Registration Exercise via <a href="https://go.gov.sg/tjc-ip1registration-2023">https://go.gov.sg/tjc-ip1registration-2023</a> by 5.00pm, 22 December 2022.
 Please click on the documents below to read instructions on how to complete the registration exercise, as well as important information about TJC IP.</p>
 			<p style="text-align: justify;">Please contact the TJC General Office at 6442 8066 if you need assistance.</p>
-			<p style="text-align: justify;"><b>ADHOC COMMITTEE</b><br>This committee aims to support in the planning and implementation of College-initiated or PEERS-initiated activities that may be organised during the year.
-Such events may arise due to special occasions (e.g. commemorative events).</p>
-			<p style="text-align: justify;"><b>INTEREST GROUP</b><br>Parents in this committee are welcome to initiate activities for both parents or parent and child.
-These can include bonding activities, interest groups like gardening etc.</p>
     </div>
 	</li>
   <li>